rutenkolk/rutenkolk/README.md

     - affine arithmetic
     - others
   - real constraint solving (such as ibex-lib)

-- 🌱 I’m currently learning:
+  - current programming languages of choice (roughly in order):
     - f#
-  - my way around the dotnet ecosystem
+    - clojure
+    - java
+    - prolog
+    - zig
-  - rust
+    - c++

-I will probably expand on this site in the future.

-You can see what I'm up to and reach me on [my twitter](https://twitter.com/Wire_Daemon).
+I have [a twitter](https://twitter.com/Wire_Daemon) but I'm no longer very active there.
+I mostly post stuff about what I work on and other related things on [my cohost](https://cohost.org/wiredaemon).

 <!---
 rutenkolk/rutenkolk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.